 In earthquake-ravaged Haiti, Father Rick Frechette, a Passionist priest and medical doctor, runs a free hospital for children and sets up schools for street kids near Port-au-Prince.
 In Jamaica, West Indies, Passionist Sister Una O’Connor built the Catholic College of Mandeville to train teachers for the next generation of Jamaica’s youth.

-At the United Nations, Australian Father Kevin Dance and Sister Mary Ann Strain head up Passionist International, a NGO group that brings dreams for peace, justice and the integrity of creation to bear on the decisions made by 191 nations.
+At the United Nations, Father Mirek heads up Passionist International, a NGO group that brings dreams for peace, justice and the integrity of creation to bear on the decisions made by 191 nations.

 Since the 18th century, the Passionists have given the world a remarkable number of saints, besides their founder, Paul of the Cross.
 Their martyrs and holy men and women testify to the community’s holiness.
 They’re hoping God will send them saints as a new global age begins.

-Father Victor Hoagland, CP, is director of Passionist Press in Union City, NJ.
-He is the author of “A Lenten Journey with Jesus Christ and St. Paul of the Cross” Christus Publications, 2011
+Father Victor Hoagland, CP, is the author of “A Lenten Journey with Jesus Christ and St. Paul of the Cross” Christus Publications, 2011